-The Competition Law and Instruction of the ACA "On the Form of Notification of Mergers and Possibility of a Simplified Notification" provides for a short form of mergers notification when it appears sufficient to the ACA for assessing whether the merger would give rise to competition issues.
-The notification of the merger will be made through the same standard form but some of the Sections will not be necessary to be filled-in.
+The Competition Law and Instruction of the ACA "On the Form of Notification of Mergers and Possibility of a Simplified Notification" provides for a short form of mergers notification when it appears sufficient to the ACA for assessing whether the merger would give rise to competition issues (and upon decision of the Secretariat).
+The notification of the merger will be made through the same standard form but it will not be necessary for some of the Sections to be filled-in.